Example Program 1: MM_S1_Vis_Basic

 Program Introduction

-The robot triggers the Mech-Vision project to run, then obtains vision results, and then performs the pick operation.
+The robot triggers the Mech-Vision project to run, and then obtains the vision result for picking and placing the object.

 Mech-Vision project